stovak/SwiftFFMpeg/MIGRATION_SUMMARY.md

 ### 4. Source Code
 - **No changes needed**: Swift code continues to `import CFFmpeg` and `import SwiftFFmpeg` as before
 - CFFmpeg shim headers remain in place for Swift compatibility

+## Toolchain Requirements

+- Swift tools version **6.0** or newer (Xcode 16.2+ on macOS)
+- Command-line builds must use a Swift 6-compatible toolchain when invoking SwiftPM or the build plugin

 ## Migration Path for Users